ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | VLAN1 | Public, Primary | Assigned to physical VMware ESXi™ servers for public network access.
 The servers are assigned a public IP address but this IP address is not configured on the servers, so they are not directly accessible on the public network.
 Instead, the public VLAN is intended to provide public internet access for other components, such as VMware NSX Edge™ Services Gateways (ESGs). |
 | VLAN2 | Private A, Primary | Assigned by {{site.data.keyword.cloud}} to physical ESXi servers.
 Used by the management interface for VMware vSphere® management traffic. \n Assigned to VMs (virtual machines) that function as management components. \n For NSX-T™ instances with vSphere 6.7, used by some VMware NSX TEP (Geneve Tunnel Endpoint). |
 | VLAN3 | Private B, Portable | Assigned to VMware vSAN™, if used. \n Assigned to VMware NFS, if used. \n Assigned to VMware vSphere® vMotion. \n For NSX-T™ instances with vSphere 6.7, used by VMware NSX TEP.
 For vSphere 7, all NSX VTEPs are put in VLAN2. |
-{: caption="Table 1.
-BOM for the VLANs in Automated instances" caption-side="bottom"}
+{: caption="BOM for the VLANs in Automated instances" caption-side="bottom"}

 ## Software BOM for Automated instances
 {: #vc_bom-software}